-Before and after attempting to remove cerumen or a foreign body, clinicians should consider doing a hearing assessment if they have the necessary equipment readily available.
+Before and after attempting to remove cerumen or a foreign body from the ear canal, clinicians should consider doing a hearing assessment if they have the necessary equipment readily available.
 Hearing loss (compared to the unaffected ear) that does not improve after removal of the obstruction could indicate that the foreign body (or prior attempts to remove it) has damaged the middle or inner ear.
 Hearing that worsens after removal of the obstruction could indicate damage caused by the removal process.
 However, practitioners who cannot formally assess hearing need not defer removal of common, easily removable obstructions.
 An in-office tuning fork test may also document hearing status.

 Cerumen may be pushed farther into the ear canal and accumulate during patients' attempts to clean the ear canal with cotton swabs, resulting in obstruction or impaction.
 Cerumen solvents (hydrogen peroxide, carbamide peroxide, glycerin, triethanolamine, liquid docusate sodium, or mineral oil) may be used to soften very hard wax before direct removal.
 However, the prolonged use of these agents may lead to canal skin irritation or allergic reactions.